Bert2Go/HPDevOne/README.md

 ### Configuration

 - #### Adaptive Battery Optimizer
-  🟥 Does anybody know what this really does?
-It is supposed to be a technology developed by HP to prolong the battery life of a laptop.
+  It is a technology developed by HP to prolong the battery life of a laptop.
 There is no option to set the battery percentage limit/s within the BIOS.
+  Adaptive Battery Optimizer monitors various battery parameters, including:
+  - battery temperature
+  - battery-charging status
+  - usage patterns

+  When Adaptive Battery Optimizer detects certain conditions, protective measures are activated to minimize premature battery wear.
+While it is activated, the battery run time may be slightly reduced.
+  HP recommends leaving Adaptive Battery Optimizer enabled to ensure that you get the maximum possible lifespan out of your battery, but it can be disabled at any time.
+Disabling turns off any protective measures that were implemented and immediately restores any run time that was lost.

+  _Note: Disabling Adaptive Battery Optimizer does not affect the battery warranty in any way._

 - #### Keyboard Backlight Timeout